Close Modal×

 You might even find out that once you start breaking down these fears, they aren’t so scary after all.

-Contracts, Paperwork, and Legal Documents
+Fear #1 Contracts, Paperwork, and Legal Documents

-Residential purchase contracts, deeds, and leasing agreements - oh, my!
+Residential purchase contracts, deeds, and leasing agreements—oh my!

-Talking to the Client
+Fear #2 Talking to the Client

 One of the biggest problems real estate agents face is talking to clients.